IT Career Guide

 “Don’t let intimidation or patriarchal advantages stop you from dreaming high.
 IT is for everyone.
 Embrace your womanhood and spread it around the tech industry.
 The industry needs more women’s perspectives; the industry needs you!”

 Introducing Yana Capa-Pasco, the fierce marketing manager at Yellow Tail Tech.
-With years of marketing experience under her belt, Yana was drawn to the company’s emphasis on hiring top-performing employees who fit the company’s culture.
+Yana’s years in marketing translation to a keen eye for the company’s standout employees – those who embody its corporate culture.

 Tyla Chevrier: The Ultimate Matchmaker for Partnerships